 Figure 5 Concept definition diagram

 In all cases a concept definition should be complete.
-That is, they should include all defining relationships.
-Non-defining relationships are optional, but if any are included, then all should be included.
+That is, they should include all defining attributes.
+Non-defining attributes are optional, but if any are included, then all should be included.

 This can be used to represent “fully defined” concepts as follows: